 Eathority does not recommend self-diagnosing.
 If you experience periods of prolonged intestinal distress that impact your quality of life, please get evaluated by a gastroenterologist.
 Eathority works closely with Dr. Daniel Motola of Gotham Medical Associates.
 A gastroenterologist will help rule out any serious medical issues that must be considered before giving you a diagnosis of IBS or SIBO.

 For anyone with a history of chronic dieting, disordered eating or an eating disorder, the low FODMAP intervention should be a last resort.
 It can be hugely triggering and cause mental distress in people with histories of food and body image difficulties.
 When working with this population, the goal is to balance symptom relief and mental wellbeing to prevent a relapse into disordered behaviors.
-There are several non-restrictive avenues to explore, including establishing regular eating patterns, balancing meals, not overexercising, ensuring sufficient sleep, and reducing stress.
-If, after much exploration and thoughtfulness, you decide to trial the low FODMAP diet, Eathority will have ongoing conversations with you to ensure the process is not triggering disordered thinking and behaviors.
+There are several non-restrictive avenues to explore.
+If you decide to try the low FODMAP diet, Eathority will have ongoing conversations with you to ensure the process is not triggering disordered thinking and behaviors.
 You will feel safe and supported as you become more attuned to your body’s sensitivities and needs.

 No, you don’t!
 The low FODMAP diet is quite restrictive and many people have difficulty sticking with it.
 You can come in to discuss non-restrictive and non-food interventions that may provide you with as much or more relief than the low FODMAP diet alone.